 If you are about to or have recently completed your degree in the UK, you are probably looking to dive right into the world of work.
-Although the UK immigration system provides a relatively straightforward switch from a Tier 4 to a Tier 2 Visa, the process can get stressful if you are not organised and familiar with the visa requirements.
+Although the UK immigration system provides a relatively straightforward switch from a Tier 4 to a Skilled Worker Visa, the process can get stressful if you are not organised and familiar with the visa requirements.

 These five steps provide detailed information about switching from Tier 4 to Tier 2, the requirements and how to tackle the process with a steady frame of mind.
 Complying with the following eligibility conditions and evidence requirements for Tier 2 will ensure that you do not put your application to remain in the UK at risk.